hack4impact-calpoly/wilshire-hope-chest/docs/template-repo/getting-started.md

    2. Search "formatter" and set your default formatter to Prettier
    3. Search "format on save" and click the checkbox
 6. Enable the pre-commit hook by running `npx mrm@2 lint-staged` at the root of your repository
+7. Familiarize yourself with [Helpful Commands](#helpful-commands), the [Project Structure](#project-structure), and the [steps for contributing](./contributing.md)

 ## Setup for Tech Leads

 1. Review the [repo-features](./repo-features.md) document to understand what is included in this repository off the bat
+2. Set up the backend for your team
-2. Edit the "One time setup" section above as needed, then execute those steps
+3. Edit the "One time setup" section above as needed, then execute those steps
-3. Set up your backend
 4. Turn on branch protections
    1. Visit your repo on [github.com](https://github.com)
    2. Click the Settings button on the top bar